 Syndet bars — short for synthetic detergent bars — are formulated with mild surfactants rather than saponified oils, which means their pH can be engineered to match the skin’s natural range of 4.5–5.5.

-In the Riyadh cross-sectional study, syndets had a mean pH of 6.0 — essentially matching liquid soap on the pH advantage while retaining the bar format’s benefits: no preservatives needed, simpler formulation, lower environmental footprint, and lower cost per use.[1]
+In a cross-sectional study, syndets had a mean pH of 6.0 — essentially matching liquid soap on the pH advantage while retaining the bar format’s benefits: no preservatives needed, simpler formulation, lower environmental footprint, and lower cost per use.[1]

 The Brazilian children’s soap study confirmed the same finding: syndet bars ‘had pH values closer to the physiological range with lower values when compared to liquid soaps.’[3]